 “What do you mean I ain’t kind?
 I’m just not your kind” — See what he did there?
 He used the other meaning of kind and flipped the question around, ha ha ha, classic!

-Jason Bittner – “peace sells………hands down the BEST Megadeth record in my opinion! the riffs, the playing, the attitude, you can tell Mustaine had a Metallica monkey on his back. from start to finish this CD kicks major ass, and I used to play along to it all the time………many many years later when I actually “made it” I played some of these tunes with David Ellefson when we did some clinics together – very cool and very fun.
+Jason Bittner – Peace Sells…But Who’s Buying? is hands down the BEST Megadeth record in my opinion! the riffs, the playing, the attitude, you can tell Mustaine had a Metallica monkey on his back. from start to finish this CD kicks major ass, and I used to play along to it all the time………many many years later when I actually “made it” I played some of these tunes with David Ellefson when we did some clinics together – very cool and very fun.
 Gar was a master drummer – a jazz cat in a metal band…….he was a beast!!
 RIP

 A mere thrash band would just go for speed.
 Megadeth was no mere thrash band.
 They brought elements previously taboo in thrash.
 Gar and Chris brought in jazz and bop.
 Combined with the hard rock and classic metal elements from Dave squared and you get the light and shade that influenced so many bands that came after including future lineups of Megadeth.
-Yes, some of this was present in Killing, but here was an album with a better budget that allowed that vision to be fully formed.
+Yes, some of this was present in Killing Is My Business…And Business Is Good, but here was an album with a better budget that allowed that vision to be fully formed.

 David G. Alvarez – To me this album is a reference point for not only for thrash, but all of metal.
 Regardless of how many years have gone by, this album still sounds relevant.
 I love the original mixes of this album, although they didn’t do much to alter the sounds with the remixes, there is something special with the sound on the original mix of the album.

-Victor Valera – They put out Killing Is My Business, and you could see certain things with the band, but they put Peace Sells out, and it was a statement, here we are, and get ready for what’s about to come your way.
+Victor Valera – They put out Killing Is My Business…And Business Is Good, and you could see certain things with the band, but they put out Peace Sells…But Who’s Buying? and it was a statement, here we are, and get ready for what’s about to come your way.